PORTFOLIO

 Pioneer Labs

-In 2022, Erika founded Align to Innovate, a nonprofit improving the reproducibility, scalability, and shareability of life science research with programmable experiments.
+Erika founded The Align Foundation, a nonprofit improving the reproducibility, scalability, and shareability of life science research with programmable experiments.
 Align hosts programs at the intersection of biology and automation, including the 2022 Bioautomation Challenge, and the Open Datasets Initiative.
+Erika now serves on Align’s Scientific Advisory Board.

 Academic lab